 Fire Protection System: Fire detection, notification, and fire suppression systems designed, installed, and maintained in accordance with the applicable National Fire Protection Association (NFPA) codes and standards.
 (Reference 9)

-Fire Scenario: A sequence of events that begins with the ignition of a fire that has the potential to upset normal plant operations and ends when the plant fails to achieve a safe and stable mode of plant operation, i.e., core damage.
-A fire scenario is made up of a unique combination of elements: fire ignition source, fire growth and damage, fire suppression (assumed unsuccessful and termed “non-suppression”), a plant damage state, and a plant response, also assumed to be unsuccessful (see related definitions).
-Occurrence of a plant damage state and failure to achieve , resulting in core damage, comprise the CCDP.
+Fire Scenario: A sequence of events that begins with the ignition of a fire that has the potential to upset normal plant operations and ends when the plant fails to achieve a safe and stable mode of plant operation, i.e., core damage occurs.
+A fire scenario is made up of a unique combination of elements: fire ignition source, fire growth and damage, fire suppression (assumed unsuccessful and termed “non-suppression”), a plant damage state, and a plant SSD response, also assumed to be unsuccessful (see related definitions).
+Occurrence of a plant damage state and failure to achieve SSD, resulting in core damage, comprise the CCDP.
 Changes in any one of these five elements implies the introduction or identification of a new fire scenario.

 Fire Suppression: Control and extinguishing of fires (firefighting).
 Manual fire suppression is the use of hoses, portable extinguishers, or manually actuated fixed systems by plant personnel.
 Automatic fire suppression is the use of automatically actuated fixed systems such as water, Halon, or carbon dioxide systems.
 (Reference 7)